 The federal minimum wage for non-exempt employees is $7.25 per hour as contained in the Fair Labor Standards Act (FLSA).
 However, many states have their own minimum wage laws, and some wages may vary by county or city.
 Several states have an approved minimum rate increase by year, so make sure you stay on top of annual increases.
 Click here for current State Minimum Wage Laws.

 Other laws that can vary by state:

 - Final Paycheck Laws – Guides when employers must pay the final paycheck upon termination.
 Laws vary by voluntary or involuntary terminations by state.

 - Wage Deduction Laws – What can and cannot be deducted from an employee’s paycheck.

-- Drug and Alcohol Policies – This can vary, especially in regards to states with marijuana laws.
+- Drug and Alcohol Policy – This can vary, especially in regard to states with marijuana laws.

 - Ban the Box – Removal from job applications asking if candidates have a criminal record.